-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results placebo twice-weekly for 12 weeks followed by etanercept 50 mg twice-weekly for 12 additional weeks (Group B) Patients discontinued the use of background therapies.
-SSA affected, with PSSI scores ≥15 Group B patients, the proportion of patients achieving PSSI 75 improvement at week 12, patient satisfaction with treatment at week 12 and safety B experienced a PSSI 75 at week 12 (86 vs 11%; P <0.0001).
-Significantly more etanercept-treated patients were either satisfied or very satisfied at week 12 compared to placebo (P <0.0001).
-At week 24, after etanercept treatment, Group B patients' satisfaction increased significantly over their first 12 weeks on placebo (P <0.0001).
-More than two thirds of Group A patients continued to be satisfied or very satisfied at week 24.
-The rates of adverse events were comparable between groups, both at week 12 (etanercept vs placebo) and week 24 (etanercept 50 mg twiceweekly vs once-weekly).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Patients discontinued the use of background therapies. satisfaction with treatment at week 12, and safety The rates of adverse events were comparable between groups, both at week 12 (etanercept vs placebo) and week 24 (etanercept 50 mg twice-weekly vs once-weekly).
 No serious adverse events were reported at week 12; however, by week 24, three patients had reported serious events.
-The most commonly reported adverse events were upper respiratory tract infection, injection site reactions, headache, sinus congestion, cough and ear infection.
-Saurat et al 56 (CHAMPION) Adalimumab 80 mg at week 0, then 40 mg every other week from week 1 through week 15 VS MTX 7.5 mg at week 0, then increased to 10 mg weekly at week 2, then increase to 15 mg weekly at week 4; at week 8, patients not achieving PASI 50 had the dose of MTX increased to 15 mg weekly; at week 12, patients not achieving PASI 50 at week 12 and 8 DB, DD, MC, RCT Patients ≥18 years of age with moderate to severe psoriasis (>10% of BSA and PASI ≥10), plaque psoriasis for >1 year, stable plaque psoriasis for >2 months, that are candidates for systemic therapy of phototherapy, with plaque psoriasis despite treatment with topical agents and treatment naïve to TNF-antagonists and MTX N=271 16 weeks Primary: Proportion of patients achieving PASI 75 at week 16 relative to baseline Secondary: Proportion of patients achieving PASI 50, PASI 90, PASI 100 and PGA Primary: At 16 weeks, significantly more patients in the adalimumab group (79.6%) achieved PASI 75 compared to the MTX group (35.5%; RD, 43.7%; 95% CI, 30.8 to 56.7; P <0.001) and placebo group (18.9%; RD, 60.5%; 95% CI, 44.5 to 76.6; P <0.001).
-The difference in treatment groups was seen starting at two weeks for adalimumab vs MTX (P <0.05) and at four weeks for adalimumab vs placebo (P <0.001).
-Secondary: At week 16, PASI 100 was achieved in significantly more patients in the adalimumab group (16.7%) compared to the MTX group (7.3%; P <0.04) and the placebo group (1.9%; P <0.001).Significantly more patients achieved PASI 50, PASI 90 and a PGA of clear or minimal in the adalimumab group compared to the MTX and placebo groups (P <0.001 for all).
+The most commonly reported adverse events were upper respiratory tract infection, injection site reactions, headache, sinus congestion, cough, and ear infection.
+Saurat et al 61 (CHAMPION) Adalimumab 80 mg at week 0, then 40 mg every other week from week 1 through week 15 vs MTX 7.5 mg at week 0, then increased to 10 mg weekly at week 2, then increase to 15 mg weekly at week 4; at week 8, patients not achieving PASI 50 had the dose of MTX increased to 15 mg weekly; at week 12, patients not achieving PASI 50 at week 12 and 8 had the dose of MTX increased to 25 mg weekly vs placebo DB, DD, MC, RCT Patients ≥18 years of age with moderate to severe psoriasis (>10% of BSA and PASI ≥10), plaque psoriasis for >1 year, stable plaque psoriasis for >2 months, that are candidates for systemic therapy of phototherapy, with plaque psoriasis despite treatment with topical agents and treatment naïve to TNF-antagonists and MTX N=271 16 weeks Primary: Proportion of patients achieving PASI 75 at week 16 relative to baseline Secondary: Proportion of patients achieving PASI 50, PASI 90, PASI 100, and PGA Primary: At 16 weeks, significantly more patients in the adalimumab group (79.6%) achieved PASI 75 compared to the MTX group (35.5%; RD, 43.7%; 95% CI, 30.8 to 56.7; P<0.001) and placebo group (18.9%; RD, 60.5%; 95% CI, 44.5 to 76.6; P<0.001).
+The difference in treatment groups was seen starting at two weeks for adalimumab vs MTX (P<0.05) and at four weeks for adalimumab vs placebo (P<0.001).
+Secondary: At week 16, PASI 100 was achieved in significantly more patients in the adalimumab group (16.7%) compared to the MTX group (7.3%; P<0.04) and the placebo group (1.9%; P<0.001).Significantly more patients achieved PASI 50, PASI 90 and a PGA of clear or minimal in the adalimumab group compared to the MTX and placebo groups (P<0.001 for all).
 Rates of reported infectious adverse events were not significantly different between the groups (P value not reported).
 Total adverse events and serious adverse events were similar.